GregTheMadMonk/libemotify-stderr/README.md

 * `EMOJIFY_REACTS=0` will disable emojis

 ## Known issues
-* git uses stderr for output and doesn't like this lib 😠
+* git (and some other programs probably) uses stderr for output and doesn't like this lib 😠